nsantantonio/Bilinear/README.md

 * There is an inconsistancy in the behavior of the winner plot of ```AMMIplot()``` with some data.
 I have not had the time to investigate this and do not know when I will get to it.

 ### Eventually R package to CRAN ?:
-If this author finds time to produce a more polished, flexible and tested program, it may be submitted to CRAN as an R package.
-Until then, please follow me here on github and send me a message, particularly if you decide to publish any results produced from this (NOT because I want authorship, I just want to know if and how it is being used, particularly for selections)
+When I find time to produce a slightly more polished, flexible and tested program, it may be submitted to CRAN as an R package.

 ### Soy data
 The ```soy.Rdata``` included here is from Zobel, Wright and Gauch (1988) and is subset from the ```gauch.soy``` dataset included in the [```agridat``` package](https://github.com/kwstat/agridat).
 This was included to show the equivalence between using within environment means and raw data.
+### Ontario data
+The ```ontario.Rdata``` included here is the Onterio wheat data containing 18 genotypes evaluated in 9 environments from from Yan et al. (2000) transcribed directly from the Yan et al. (2007) paper.

 ## References
 ##### Bootstrap test